h-sompura/droppe-dev-task/README.md

 - ⭐️ **Fix fav click method** by renaming the method, variables into meaningful names.
 Replaced `lodash.findIndex` with `Array.prototype.findIndex`.
 See `fix-fav-click` branch for changes.

+- 📄 **Fix on submit method** by renaming the method, merging multiple setStates into a single one, replaced `lodash` methods with native js methods and extracted fetch into a seperate function.
+See `fix-on-submit` branch for changes.

 ## Available Scripts

 In the project directory, you can run: